In JavaScript, errors are only detected during runtime. Therefore, it is impossible to get compile-time errors when building JavaScript applications.

 .then(result => console.log(result))

-The code above has helped us to handle our simple calculator app using JavaScript promises.
-The way the application works does not differ from the previous one.
+The code above helps us handle our simple calculator script using JavaScript promises.
+While the implementation differs, the functionality of this example is the same as the previous one.
 Only the implementation differs.
 We have only used promises to more effectively handle our errors.

-Promises are the ideal way to handle errors in asynchronous code.
+Promises are a great way to handle errors in asynchronous code.
 They provide better ways to handle asynchronous operations than callbacks and events.

-This is how JavaScript promises work.
-However, we can do more checking and get more detailed information about errors when they occur.
-To accomplish this, we can use the Honeybadger error-monitoring tool.
+We can do more checking and get more detailed information about errors when they occur with Honeybadger, an application monitoring tool.

 In this application, we will try to access a function that does not exist.
 This will raise an error.
 We will then use Honeybadger to monitor and get more detailed information about this error.

 Start by creating a Node project.
-Create a folder and give it a name that suits you.
+Create a folder and give it a meaningful name.

 npm install express

-Create an index.js file and put in the following code:
+Create an index.js file in the root of the application and put in the following code:

 app.get('/', (req, res) => {